-I am a big fan of Unix utilities as they help my out on a daily basis.
+I am a big fan of Unix utilities as they help me out on a daily basis.
 When the Leanbub WordPress export tool failed me, I knew I had to write my own import script.
-Without an automatic script I’d had to spend more than half an hour to fix broken source codes or tables and migrate image references to the book repository folder structure.
+Without an automatic script, I’d had to spend more than half an hour to fix broken source codes or tables and migrate image references to the book repository folder structure.

-But the The High-Performance Java Persistence book is using info that’s scattered across over 60 blog posts, which would have taken me months to manually import.
+But the The High-Performance Java Persistence book is using info that’s scattered across over hundreds of blog posts, which would have taken me months to manually import.

 Continue reading “How to translate WordPress blog posts to Leanpub Markdown”